syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Localization.md

 ---
 layout: post
 title: Localization in Syncfusion® NumericTextBox Control for Xamarin.Android
-description: Learn how to localize the NumericTextBox control for different cultures and regions.
+description: Learn how to localize the Syncfusion® NumericTextBox control to support different cultures and regions effectively.
-platform: Xamarin.Android
+platform: xamarin.android
 control: NumericTextBox
 documentation: ug
 ---